CircleCI-Public/config-preview-sdk/docs/using-orbs.md

-# Using Orbs in CirlceCI Configuration
+# Using Orbs in CircleCI Configuration
 _The `orbs` stanza is available in configuration version 2.1 and later._

 Orbs are packages of CircleCI configuration shared across projects.
 Orbs are made available for use in configuration through the `orbs` key in the top level of your config.yml.